 The issue is significant because it determines the assets available to pay preferential claims.

 The debate about what is an account receivable has raged for several years.
 The High Court originally limited accounts receivable to book debts, before adopting a broader definition.
-See our comments on these cases here.

 The Court of Appeal, in what we hope is a judgment settling the matter, has confirmed the broader definition.
 In doing so, it has provided helpful guidance on some of the finer detail of the definition.